Risk Budgeting Allocation for Dynamic Risk Measures: Numerical Illustrations

 Here, $(\cdot)_+:=\max(\cdot,0)$, $(\Delta W_{t_{k},i}^X,\Delta W_{t_{k},i}^v)_{i\in\N}$ are independent across $k$ but not $i$ rvs.
 They are marginally normal with mean zero and variance $\Delta t$.
 For $i\ne j$ and $\tT$, we have that (a) $\Delta W^X_{t_{k},i}$ and $ \Delta W^v_{t_{k},j}$ are independent, and (b) $\Delta W^v_{t_{k},i}$ and $\Delta W^v_{t_{k},j}$ are independent.
 Moreover, $(\Delta W^X_{t_{k},i}, \Delta W^X_{t_{k},j})_{i,j \in \N}$ have a student-t copula with $4$ degrees of freedom and $(\Delta W^X_{t_{k},i}, \Delta W^v_{t_{k},i})_{i \in \N}$ follow a Gaussian copula.
 The corresponding correlation matrix for the dependence structure and the additional market model parameters are provided in Appendix \ref{sec:parameters}.

 Figure \ref{fig:heston-terminal} shows the distribution of the terminal log return while Table \ref{tab:asset-stats} provides basic statistics of the asset's total return.
-As can be seen in Figure \ref{fig:heston-terminal}, the distributions are all left skewed and volatility and expected return increases with the asset index label $i$. \end{minipage}
+As can be seen in Figure \ref{fig:heston-terminal}, the distributions are all left skewed and volatility and expected return increases with the asset index label $i$.
 When training the NNs we use a learning rate of $0.001$, a soft-update parameter of $\tau=0.001$, the ADAMW method for computing gradient updates of the NN parameters, and a scheduler that decreases the learning rate by a multiplicative factor of $0.99$ every 20 outer iterations of Algorithm \ref{algo:drb}.
 As well, use $m_r=20$ iterations for updating the risk-to-go and $m_f=5$ iterations for updating the conditional cdfs.
 The specific NN architectures we employ are as follows: (i) the GRUs have five layers with each layer having five hidden states, and (ii) the feed forward layers all have five layers with thirty two hidden nodes in each layer.
 We refer to Appendix \ref{sec:computational-times} for computational time metrics.